saifhaq/alma/README.md

 #### Naming conventions

-The convention for naming convention options in the match-case statement is to use the names of the conversion steps, e.g. `EAGER`, `EXPORT+EAGER`, `EXPORT+TENSORRT`, etc. If multiple "techniques" are used in a single conversion option, then the names are separated by a `+` sign.
-Underscores `_` are used within each technique name to seperate the words for readability, e.g. `EXPORT+AOT_INDUCTOR`.
+The naming convention for conversion options is to use short but descriptive names, e.g. `EAGER`, `EXPORT+EAGER`, `EXPORT+TENSORRT`, etc. If multiple "techniques" are used in a single conversion option, then the names are separated by a `+` sign in chronological order of operation.
+Underscores `_` are used within each technique name to seperate the words for readability, e.g. `EXPORT+AOT_INDUCTOR`, where `EXPORT` and `AOT_INDUCTOR` are considered seperate steps.

 ## Future work: